aws-samples/amazon-mq-workshop/labs/lab-10.md

 As you can see the average performance is **5 times** slower compared relatively to running consumers and producers at the same time in the earlier test.

-Now lets see how the ```concurrentStoreAndDispatchQueues``` setting you learned earlier help in cases where producers are producing messages while consumers are unable to keep up (or not available)
+Now let's see how the ```concurrentStoreAndDispatchQueues``` setting you learned earlier help in cases where producers are producing messages while consumers are unable to keep up (or not available)

 Open AWS Console, go AmazonMQ Console, open the {StackName}-Broker details, open Configuration of the broker, click on **Edit Configuration** (right hand corner)